Elodie-kwan/ML_project/README.md

 In order to run the whole report, one has to knit the file named 'report.Rmd'.
 It can be knitted into html without any problem.
 However, the pdf version might not work because of a 3D visualization in the file 'eda.Rmd'.

+The file 'setup.R' contains all the packages and libraries used during the project.